FitnessKeeper/monkeybusiness-rb/README.md

 From your local Git repository, run `bin/setup` to install the gem's dependencies and see a sample application configuration.
 Write this configuration in `.env` in the top level of the repository.

 Install the `sequel_pg` gem (`gem install sequel_pg`) and configure `REDSHIFT_DRIVER=postgres`.

+### Docker

+Alternately, you can build a Docker image from the provided Dockerfile.
+Once you have a functional Docker environment (instructions for building one are beyond the scope of this document), run

+    $ docker build -t monkeybusiness .

+This will create a Docker image called "monkeybusiness" in your environment, with all prerequisites installed.  **NOTE**: make sure that you have populated your `.env` file with your credentials before you build the image!
+These credentials will be hard-coded into the image; don't push the image to a public repository.

 ### Ruby